 Petr Grigorev

-I am a Research Fellow working in the field of computational material science.
+I am a Researcher (Chargé de Recherche CNRS) working in the field of computational material science.
 I am interested in application and development of simulation methods bridging different length and time scales.
-Recently I have been working on incorporating methods of reproducible research, uncertainty quantification and machine learning in multiscale modelling approach.
+Recently I have been working on incorporating methods of reproducible research, uncertainty quantification and machine learning in multiscale modelling of materials.

 Short bio